Here are some myths and facts about domestic abuse

 Myth: Drinking, stress and poor impulse control cause domestic abuse.

-Fact: Abusers may use drinking/drug abuse as one of the many excuses for violence.
+Fact: People often use drinking and drugs as one of many excuses for violence.
 It is a way of putting responsibility for their behaviour elsewhere.
 Stopping the drinking/drug use will not usually end the abuse.
 Most people under stress do not abuse others.
 Perpetrators who are stressed at work rarely assault their co-workers or bosses because of the consequences their actions might bring.
 Victims are usually abused in private, and, when beaten, are often hit on parts of their bodies where bruises will not show.
-Read more about the relationship between alcohol and drugs and domestic abuse in the following section.

 Myth: Children need fathers.